shopwp/www/wp-content/plugins/oauth2-provider/readme.txt

 == Description ==

-This plugin is a full OAuth 2.0 authorization server/provider for WordPress.
-The goal of WP OAuth Server is to provide an easy to use authorization method that 3rd party platforms can use to securely authorize users from your WordPress site.
+This plugin is a full OAuth 2.0 authorization server for WordPress.
+The goal of WP OAuth Server is to provide an authorization method that 3rd party platforms can use to securely authorize users from your WordPress site.

 = Features =